 twice a week, after school, for them both, seemed enough.

 These stanzas of The Laughter of Stafford Girls’ High explore the lives of the teachers, first focusing on Miss Dunn.
 She arrives home, ‘her small terraced house’ being oddly tragic.
-Yet, she loves her home, Duffy using erotic language to depict her life.
+Yet, she loves her home, Duffy uses erotic language to depict her life.
 She writes, ‘kisses of light’, the connection with light-bearing connotations of positivity and happiness.
 Yet, the blunt final lines of stanza eleven leave the scene melancholic and uncertain.
-The life of Miss Dunn is lonely, signaled by ‘lived alone.’, combined with a preceding caesura and harsh end stop.
+The life of Miss Dunn is lonely, signalled by ‘lived alone.’, combined with a preceding caesura and harsh end stop.
 These structural techniques lead to a depressing quality to the line, the meter sharply interrupted, reflecting Dunn’s solitary life.

 The budding relationship between Miss Batt and Miss Fife is also explored in this section of The Laughter of Stafford Girls’ High.
 The balance of ‘Music and maths’ reflects the teachers, both complimenting each other in unexpected ways.
 There is a comforting atmosphere evoked between the two, ‘Miss Batt’s small piano’ filling the scene with joyous music.
-Although unexplored, there is a certain affection between then, suggested by ‘woman’s silently virtuous love’.
+Although unexplored, there is a certain affection between them, suggested by ‘woman’s silently virtuous love’.
 The use of ‘silently’ suggests they have not yet told each other their mutual feelings.

 The use of caesura, running through ‘twice a week, after school, for them both, seemed enough’, slows the meter of this line.
 Duffy reflects the intimate mood through this device, the slow meter reflecting their comfortable evenings.
 Indeed, the slow ambling of the meter could reflect their growing curiosity, getting more daring as they progress.
 The keyword, ‘seemed’ suggests that something about their relationship is going to change, this sole form of physical companionship not being enough for the women.